Connect a domain to an IP address

 -

 Click Add.
-In DNS hosting, resource records are stored in groups - one group contains all the resource records of a domain with the same type.
-For example, a group of NS records contains four records that point to Servercore NS servers.
+In DNS hosting, resource records are stored in groups—one group contains all resource records of a domain with the same type.
+For example, the NS record group contains four records pointing to the NS-servers of Servercore.

 -

-To create a resource record group for the primary domain (zone name), leave the Group Name field blank.
-For example, leaving the field blank for the
+To create a resource record group for the primary domain (zone name), leave the Group name field empty.
+For example, if you leave the field empty for the

 Select the type of resource records in the group — A.